 The Calendar of Events is changing every day!
 Stop back often.

 What about Chapel?

 The Chapel program weaves together a variety of elements including musical worship, guest speakers, corporate prayer, film screenings, and conferences.
 Guests come from around the world and around the corner to join our community as we study and think, pray and worship together.
 Through these corporate gatherings, students are challenged to lives of real faith and integrity, humility and moral courage.

 Yes, commuter students have the chapel requirement.
 However, there are a few exceptions for commuters.
-If you do not have class until noon on a given day of Chapel, you may be granted an exemption from the Dean of Community Life.
+If you do not have class until noon on a given day of Chapel, you may be granted an exemption by the Dean of Students.
 You may also be granted an exemption if you have regularly scheduled work.
-If you think you will need an exemption from the Chapel Requirement, please see the Dean of Community Life.
+If you think you will need an exemption from the Chapel Requirement, please see the Dean of Students.

-No matter what, all students who are registered for at least seven credit hours must attend at least 15 chapels a semester.
-For more info, please see the or call the Office of Student Life.
+For more info, please see the student handbook or call the Office of Student Life.